GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/audio/index.md

 Along with actions and conditions related to these two different concepts.
 The rule of thumb for choosing between the two is as follows:

-* In the majority of use cases, short audio files, like sounds effects, can be played using the **Play a Sound** actions.
-It's adapted to short sound effects because they will be **fully loaded in memory** before being played.
+* **Short audio files, like sounds effects**, can be played using the **Play a Sound** actions.
+It's adapted to short sound effects because they will be *fully loaded in memory* before being played.
-* The **Play a Music** actions are useful to play **large audio files** and **background musics**.
-They work better with large audio files as they **stream** the audio in memory - resulting in less memory usage.
+* **Large audio files and background musics** must be played using the  **Play a Music**.
+It works better with large audio files as it *streams* the audio in memory - resulting in less memory usage.
 The drawback is that musics needs to be decoded and streamed on the fly, resulting in a few milliseconds latency when you play the music for the first time.

 Preloading an audio file as a sound effect or as a music can help to reduce the latency the first time a music (or a sound effect) is played.
 See the next sections.